To celebrate my birthday, I wanted to do something different. Something big. Something I had dreamt of doing for years.

 On the actual day of my birthday, we got to see the famous Burj Al Arab, the most luxurious hotel in the world!

-Unfortunately, the only way you can get in, is if you're a guest staying there.
+Unfortunately, the only way to get in, is if you're a guest staying there.
 They have tight security all around the premises.
-And at around $2,000/night, I think we'll settle with just seeing if from the outside.
+And at around $2,000/night, I think I'll settle with just seeing if from the outside.